daz4126/Nanny-State/README.md

 ### `Effect`

-The `Effect` method adds a function that causes causes side-effects and runs after any update to the State, or when only specific properties change.
+The `Effect` method adds a function that causes any side-effects and runs after any update to the state, or when only specific properties change.

 ```javascript
 state.Effect(state = > console.log(state.count))